beprabin/RecipeRecomendationSystem/README.md

 # RecipeRecomendationSystem

-This is a python project to demonstrate the use of python libraries like numpy, pandas and mayplotlib.
+This is a python project to demonstrate the use of python libraries like numpy, pandas and matplotlib.

 ## Requirements